DerGuru/The-Resonant/New Chapters/04 - Part4/P4-08_Tokyo_Underground.md

 ﻿## Part 4 - We Are Family | Ch.
-08 - "There's no reforming this"
+08 - There's no reforming this

 Tokyo was overwhelming in ways Jason hadn't anticipated.